Fl-xer/cdBot/README.md

 # Our bot is completly free to use!

+Our bot is ***__completly__*** free, no charge required.
+There is no premium plan or anything, its the same excellent feature-loaded bot for everyone!

+# So what are you waiting for?!

 And thats just to name a *few*!
-So what are you waiting for?
 Go ahead and invite the bot now by clicking [here](https://discord.com/oauth2/authorize?client_id=826966063849537567&permissions=8&scope=bot)

 Are you having an issue?
 You can visit our wiki, or report an issue in our Github, or at our [Discord Server](https://discord.gg/Z5wXwWrtuW)